 How are Claim Responses organized/filtered by default in a given remittance?

-What is a Provider Level Adjustment?
+What is a Provider Adjustment?
+What is an Overpayment Recovery?

 How do I download ERAs from Office Ally?

 For full instructions on how to download ERAs, check out Office Ally’s User Manual - Page 15

 - Select a date on the calendar.Pink dates are days that have pending ERAs.